markjdba/ai-case-study/README.md

 * How did the idea for the company (or project) come about?

-Came about because of the need to increase the revenue from the Max (formerly HBO Max) streaming platform
+Th project came about because of the need to increase the revenue from the Max (formerly HBO Max) streaming platform

 * How is the company funded?
 How much funding have they received?